victormbogu1/Forensic-Examination-Project-Case-Study-Vicos/README.md

 To enforce these policies in investigations, digital forensic investigators follow structured responsibilities (see table below).

- ### 1.3 Digital Forensic Investigator's Responsibility
+### 1.3 Digital Forensic Investigator's Responsibility:

 | Responsibility | Why it is Important | How to Accomplish it |
 |---|---|---|